JILL LEPORE is the David Woods Kemper ’41 Professor of American History at Harvard University. She is also a staff writer at The New Yorker.

 Lepore is a Fellow of the American Academy of Arts and Sciences and of the American Philosophical Society.
 She is the recipient of several honors and honorary degrees.
 Her research has been funded by the John Simon Guggenheim Foundation, the National Endowment for the Humanities, the Pew Foundation, the Gilder Lehrman Institute, the Charles Warren Center, and the Woodrow Wilson Foundation.
 She is vice president of the Society of American Historians and Emeritus Commissioner of the Smithsonian's National Portrait Gallery.

-Her next book, The Secret History of Wonder Woman, will be published by Knopf in October 2014.
-During a Guggenheim Fellowship year beginning in 2015, Lepore will be working on a book called Dickens in America, an account of the novelist's 1842 American tour.
+Lepore's most recent book is The Secret History of Wonder Woman (Knopf, 2014), a New York Times bestseller and winner of the 2015 American History Book Prize.
+During a sabbatical in 2015-16, she will be working on Dickens in America, an account of the novelist's 1842 American tour.

 Her earlier work includes a trilogy of books that constitute a political history of early America: The Name of War: King Philip's War and the Origins of American Identity (Knopf, 1998), winner of the Bancroft Prize, the Ralph Waldo Emerson Award, and the Berkshire Prize; New York Burning: Liberty, Slavery and Conspiracy in Eighteenth-Century Manhattan (Knopf, 2005), winner of the Anisfield-Wolf Award for the best nonfiction book on race and a finalist for the Pulitzer Prize; and Book of Ages: The Life and Opinions of Jane Franklin (Knopf, 2013), Time magazine's Best Nonfiction Book of the Year, winner of the Mark Lynton History Prize and a finalist for the 2013 National Book Award for Nonfiction.